 In military slang, the derisive phrase to come up with the rations and its variants mean, of military medals and decorations, to be awarded automatically, without regard to merit.

-These are the earliest occurrences of the phrase that I have found, in chronological order:
+The earliest occurrences of the phrase to come up with the rations and variants that I have found are as follows, in chronological order:

 1-: From The Winning of a D. C. M. 1, by Arthur Guy Empey 2, published in many U.S. newspapers in January 1918 and following months—for example in The Ephraim Enterprise (Ephraim, Utah) of Friday the 4th January 1918: